Sustainable Agriculture Institute

 The long-term impact of internationalization will depend on strategic choices related to how we leverage resources to meet the challenges in the following important focal areas:

-International Recruitment: International recruitment has been seen as both a solution to falling local demographics and a net-positive educational value for all of our students, as well as necessary for research enterprise.
+International Recruitment: International recruitment has been seen as both a solution to falling local demographics and a net-positive educational value for all of our students, as well as necessary for the research enterprise.
 Sustainable international recruitment at both undergraduate and graduate student levels requires a balance of depth and cultivation of breadth in key markets as well as the exploration of new sources of support, in particular for graduate and post-doctoral students.

 International Mobility: Many Educational Institutions are concerned that too few students go abroad as part of their educational experience.
-Increased support for student mobility (such as exchanges, internships, and service learning opportunities) should be explored.
+Increased support for student mobility (such as exchanges, internships, and service-learning opportunities) should be explored.
 As an Educational Institute, the challenge will be to develop and leverage these opportunities fully for the benefit of our students.

 International Student Support and Retention: Strong recruitment practices across the world (e.g. Australia, France, US, UK, USA) have significantly increased international admission and enrollment levels.
 In some institutions particularly, a good portion of international students doesn’t continue their academic plans to the point of degree completion.
-Supporting and retaining international students is an important measure of recruitment success and an important goal which calls for comprehensive, pro-active retention efforts.
+Supporting and retaining international students is an important measure of recruitment success and an important goal that calls for comprehensive, proactive retention efforts.
 These efforts must be collaborative, cross-functional, and responsive to international students.
 Increased resources will be needed to counter lower rates of retention in the international student population.

-International Research and International Development: Many of the most pressing research questions are ones which extend beyond national borders and benefit substantially from collaboration with international partners.
+International Research and International Development: Many of the most pressing research questions are ones that extend beyond national borders and benefit substantially from collaboration with international partners.
 Research cooperation with international colleagues raises the level of research impact and provides a broader range of sources from which research funding might be accessed.
 The result in both cases leads to world-class contributions to global issues and an elevated institutional reputation.
-At the same time, the Education Institution’s involvements in international development initiatives provide both faculty and students with the opportunity to gain enhanced knowledge about the lesser- developed world while making contributions to it.
+At the same time, the Education Institution’s involvements in international development initiatives provide both faculty and students with the opportunity to gain enhanced knowledge about the lesser-developed world while making contributions to it.
 The mutual benefits which arise from these involvements are significant.

 International Alumni Engagement: Alumni are agents of internationalization and universities should be looking at them as a powerful resource.
 Plans to invest in international alumni engagement need to be part of the institutional international strategy because these alumni serve as connectors, as ambassadors of the institution, and as sources of information for academic and research initiatives.
 They also serve as important references for students seeking opportunities and for prospective new students.